Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 gen gst software

-GSTR-8 can be filed by an E-commerce operator after the month ends and the last date to file the details is the 10th of the next month of the tax period.
+An E-commerce operator can file GSTR-8 after the month ends and the last date to file the details is the 10th of the next month of the tax period.

 Return MonthlyDue Date